Relative p-adic Hodge theory: Foundations: Perfectoid spaces

 To construct the functor from (e) back to (a), given a $\varphi^d$-module $M$ over $\tilde{\calR}^{\bd}_R$ admitting a locally free \'etale model $M_0$, apply Theorem~\ref{T:perfect equivalence2} to convert $M_0$ into a $\ZZ_{p^d}$-local system $T$ on $\Spec(R)$.
 The assignment $M \to T \otimes_{\Zp} \Qp$ defines a quasi-inverse to the functor from (a) to (e).
 By similar reasoning, the functors from (a) to (d) and from (a) to (f) are equivalences of categories. \end{proof}

-\begin{defn} For $c,d \in \ZZ$ with $d>0$, define an \emph{\'etale $(c,d)$-$\Qp$-local system} on a scheme $X$ to be a $\QQ_{p^d}$-local system $V$ on $X$ equipped with a semilinear action of the Frobenius automorphism $\tau$ of $\QQ_{p^d}$ on sections, such that $p^c \tau^d$ acts as the identity.
-For $c',d' \in \ZZ$ with $d'>0$ and $c'/d' = c/d$, the categories of \'etale $(c,d)$-$\Qp$-local systems and \'etale $(c',d')$-$\Qp$-local systems on any scheme are naturally equivalent: this reduces to the case where $c' = ce, d' = de$ for some positive integer $e$, in which case the claim is an easy exercise using Hilbert's Theorem 90.
-(See \cite[Th\'eor\`eme~3.2.3]{berger-b-pairs} for a similar construction.) \end{defn}
+\begin{defn} For $c,d \in \ZZ$ with $d>0$, define an \emph{isogeny $(c,d)$-$\Zp$-local system} on a scheme $X$ to be an isogeny $\ZZ_{p^d}$-local system $V$ on $X$ equipped with a semilinear action of the Frobenius automorphism $\tau$ of $\QQ_{p^d}$ on sections, such that $p^c \tau^d$ acts as the identity.
+For $c',d' \in \ZZ$ with $d'>0$ and $c'/d' = c/d$, the categories of isogeny $(c,d)$-$\Zp$-local systems and isogeny $(c',d')$-$\Zp$-local systems on any scheme are naturally equivalent: this reduces to the case where $c' = ce, d' = de$ for some positive integer $e$, in which case the claim is an easy exercise using Hilbert's Theorem 90.
+(See \cite[Th\'eor\`eme~3.2.3]{berger-b-pairs} for a similar construction.)
+We may similarly define \emph{\'etale $(c,d)$-$\Qp$-local systems}. \end{defn}